dbrownlee804/trax/README.txt

 CONTEXT
 The Pebble Trax software was composed in partial fulfillment of a M. Eng.
-(Software) degree at École de technologie supérieure (Montréal).
+(Software) degree at Ã‰cole de technologie supÃ©rieure (MontrÃ©al).

 CONSTRAINTS
-As a mini-master's thesis project, time was an huge constraint.
+As a master's mini-thesis project, time was an huge constraint.
 All aspects of development were intended to take 135 hours, or roughly the equivalent of one month's work, full-time.

 The main focus was on maximizing the utility of Pebble's small, 1.25 inch, 64 colour, 144 x 168 pixel screen.
 This represents ~2-3% the real estate of a contemporary smartphone.